PaddlePaddle/PaddleCustomDevice/backends/mlu/README.md

 cd backends/mlu

 # 2. before compiling, ensure that PaddlePaddle (CPU version) is installed, you can run the following command
-pip install paddlepaddle==2.6.0 -i https://pypi.tuna.tsinghua.edu.cn/simple
+pip install paddlepaddle==2.6.1 -f https://www.paddlepaddle.org.cn/whl/linux/mkl/avx/stable.html

 # 3. compile options, whether to compile with unit testing, default is ON
 export WITH_TESTING=OFF